Posts

 Image

 The Potential Flow Theory (PFT) states that a 'potential flow' must be incompressible (divergence-free) and irrotational (vorticity-free).
 However, compressible potential flow also exists, but it is not defined within the classical PFT.
 Then, strictly and in a broader sense, a potential flow must only fulfill the irrotationality condition.
 At this point, the term 'viscosity' is absent from such a definition, however, for the same reason that such a term does not appear, the fluid-flow viscosity value can be considered zero.
-Then, an 'inviscid potential flow' is now called an 'ideal flow' in order to be more specific.
+Then, an 'inviscid potential flow' is now called an 'ideal flow' to be more specific.
 However, from the current interpretation, a viscous-forced potential flow (Kutta-Zhukovski-type pseudo- real flow) can also be defined, hence, 'potential flow' is not a synonym of ideal flow, as most authors misunderstand.
-In other words, the ideal flow is a potential flow, but a potential flow is not necessarily the ideal flow
+In other words, the ideal flow is a potential flow, but a potential flow is not necessarily the ideal flow (see the

 Can vorticity only be generated along external separation lines?
 (May-2022)